Mawenzi Peak, Kilimanjaro’s second summit, opens to climbers once more

 At 5149m, Mawenzi is the third highest summit in Africa, with Mount Kenya in second place at 5199m and Kilimanjaro’s Kibo summit in first (5895m).
 However, while shorter, it’s also considerably more dangerous to climb.
 Indeed, it wasn’t until 1912 that Edward Oehler and Fritz Klute became the first to reach the summit.
 That’s 23 years later than its bigger neighbour.

-Early in the twenty-first century mountaineering was banned on Mawenzi due to the sheer number of fatalities that were occurring.
-Most famously, in a story recounted by John Reader, there was one unfortunate climber whose corpse was left swinging for several days by a rope near the summit.
-No other climber was available or brave enough to climb up and bring the corpse down, so they had to hire a marksman to shoot at and sever the rope by gunshot.
+Indeed, early in the twenty-first century the park authorities, KINAPA, banned mountaineering on Mawenzi.
+This was due to the sheer number of fatalities.
+Most famously, John Reader, in his excellent book on the mountain, recounted an episode where one unfortunate climber died climbing Mawenzi.
+Nothing unusual there, of course; like we say, Mawenzi is a dangerous mountain.
+What is unusual is that nobody could get his corpse down.
+As a result, he was then left swinging for several days by a rope.
+No other climber was available or brave enough to climb up and bring the corpse down.
+So they hired a marksman to shoot at and sever the rope by gunshot.

-Despite the inherent dangers there has always been a demand for the peak to be reopened, and recently a reconnaissance was done to try to find a safer route from Mawenzi Hut.
+Despite the inherent dangers there has always been a demand for the authorities to open the peak up again to climbers.
+As a result, recently a reconnaissance was done to try to find a safer route from Mawenzi Hut.